scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Introduction

 SCION is a path-aware internetworking routing architecture as described in {{RFC9217}}.
-It allows endpoints and applications to select paths across the network to use for traffic, based on trusted path properties.
-SCION is an inter-domain network architecture and is therefore not concerned with intra-domain forwarding.
+A more detailed introduction, motivation, and problem statement are provided in {{I-D.dekater-scion-controlplane}}.
+Readers are encouraged to read the introduction in that document first.

 SCION relies on three main components: